 1-12 The Disc Drive is used for storage of the operating system and application programs.
-It is a random access, dual memory device.
-It utilizes a fixed disc and a front loading removable disc cartridge.
-The removable cartridge can hold 10 megabytes of information.
-This area is dedicated for user files.
-The fixed disc also contains 10 megabytes of storage and is used for RTE, system utilities, and user scratch pad.
-A detailed description of the disc is given in Appendix A.
+It is a random access device.
+A detailed description of the disc is given in Appendix B.

 1-13 LINE PRINTER.

 1-14 The Line Printer can be used to provide hard copies of application program listings, failure data during test program execution, as well as output generated by the system or system utilities.